chmykh/apl-life/README.md

 A simple iterator is a pointer that increases its value every time it is read.

 The reading word is `@`, the writing is `!`, and the pointer increment is `cell+`.
-Here we define the words for "read and increment pointer" and "write and increment pointer":
+Here we define words for "read and increment pointer" and "write and increment pointer":
 ```
 : !+  { n addr -- addr' }  n addr !  addr cell+ ;
 : @+  { addr -- n addr' }  addr @  addr cell+ ;